Critical Chain Method (CCM) in Project Management

 Basics of the Critical Chain Method (CCM)

-The Critical Path and the PERT methods have been used since 1960’s for the development of project schedules.
-As a project management tool, the Critical Chain Method differs from Critical Path and PERT methods.
+The Critical Path and the PERT methods have been used since the 1960s for the development of project schedules.
+As a project management tool, the Critical Chain Method differs from Critical Path and PERT method.
 The Critical Path and PERT methods rely on task sequences and rules for creating work schedules.

 The constraints that prevent to complete the project on time may include;

 - While making estimates for task durations, most of the time the team members increase the durations considering safety margins.
 So that most of the activities are overestimated.

 The Critical Chain method is applied just after the project schedule is prepared and the critical path is determined.
 The determined critical path is reworked based on the Critical Chain Method.

 After that, a resource-constrained critical path is determined which is altered from the original.
 Simply put, this method reviews the original critical path and creates a new schedule relying on the buffers.

 This method considers the resource availabilities and their dependencies along all the task chain and adding buffers to the end of the chain.
 Unlike the critical path method, the critical chain method uses buffers instead of slacks (floats).
 This method defines three types of buffers.

 Project buffer is placed at the end of the project between the last task and the project finish milestone.
 If there is a delay in the critical chain, this buffer will act as a contingency to prevent the delays.